Summer Paralympic Games: Volleyball

-Wheelchair rugby:
+Wheelchair rugby

 Athletes are classified on a points system similar to wheelchair basketball, with the most severely disabled athlete being graded at 0.5 points rising to 3.5 points.
 Each team has four players and is allowed a maximum of eight points on the court at any one time.

 All-time medal table

-With reference to the top twenty nations and according to official data of the International Paralympic Committee.
+The table below uses official data provided by the International Paralympic Committee.